mailpile/python-passcrow/docs/FAQ.md

 ## What is passcrow.org ?

-**Note:** *this answer is aspirational, work is in progress*

-[Passcrow.org](https://passcrow.org/) publishes a directory of public Passcrow servers, both in human-readable and machine-readable form.
+[Passcrow.org](https://passcrow.org/) gives a quick introduction to what Passcrow is, but its main role is to publish a directory of public Passcrow servers, both in human-readable and machine-readable form.

-Passcrow.org will also take care of periodically testing the public servers to verify they are functioning correctly, and publishing the results of these tests so users can be informed if a server goes offline.
+Passcrow.org takes care of periodically testing the public servers to verify they are functioning correctly, and publishing the results of these tests so users can be informed if a server goes offline.